jasonblanchard/bms-software-dev-demo/README.md

 This document describes how to run this web development demo.
-You can also [learn more about software development in general](software-development.md).
+If you're not ready for that yet or just want to learn more about software development in general, read the [Software Development Career Information](software-development.md) document.

 # web-dev-demo
 This is a small web app to demonstrate Web and mobile software development.
 There are 3 parts: